brainome/OpenML/README.md

 where dataset is the name of a dataset.

 We also invite you to take a look at the source code.

+report.txt shows our results compared to what was reported on OpenML.org (as of March 2, 2020). hardware.txt shows CPU and GPU configuration used to obtain the result.
+We used a single desktop machine.